elfhosted/elfhosted.com/docs/how-to/delete-your-data.md

 !!! question "I'm no longer subscribed to my app, how can I get my app data?"
     Re-subscribe to the app, backup the data using [ElfBot][elfbot], then copy your backup using [FileBrowser][filebrowser], and then unsubscribe again.

+!!! question "How can I immediately delete my account and data?"
+    Go to the [Delete My Account](https://store.elfhosted.com/delete-my-account/) page on the store, enter your account password, and confirm deletion.

 --8<-- "common-links.md"